“Genetic markers are known DNA sequences which can be used for studying any kind of polymorphism”.

 Before that let me give you a brief idea about how different genetic markers are developed.

-If we mark some sentences or paragraphs, we can use it every time in exams, assignments and other activities.
+If we mark some sentences or paragraphs, we can use them every time in exams, assignments and other activities.

 Similarly, by marking a specific sequence of DNA, we can use it in different types of genetic studies.